...

 Punjab Police Females

 Police officers are expected to display a high level of dignity, perseverance, and courage.
-These traits are not gendered specific, especially when responding to challenging situations.
-The Punjab Police Department has recruited a large number of women who not only provide a unique dynamic to the police and criminal investigations but also represent the organization as an equal opportunity employer.
+These traits are not gendered-specific, especially when responding to challenging situations.
+The Punjab Police Department has recruited a large number of women who not only provide a unique dynamic to the police and criminal investigations but also represent the organization as an equal-opportunity employer.

 Below is the list of our enthusiastically dedicated women recruits: